0cjs/sedoc/ee/6502/families.md

 - __S__ 65SC02: 65C02 but without the bit manipulation instructions.
 - __8__ 65C802 or 65C816: 16-bit processor in 8-bit mode

+The CMOS versions should draw between 4 mA and 16 mA; the NMOS between 70 mA and 160 mA.

+References:
+- Wilson Mines Co., [Differences between NMOS 6502 and CMOS 65c02][wm-diff]

 Model Detection
 ----------------